aupsychology/aupsychology.github.io/stats2workbook/05-InteractiveAssignment4_ggplot.md

 Now we are going to use ggplot to visualize our data.
 The first thing we are going to do is to describe the parts of ggplot.
 When generating each plot, the plot command has three parts:

-1. The ggplot() command, which tells us our data frame and the data we are going to plot
+1. The `ggplot()` command, which tells us our data frame and the data we are going to plot
 2. **Geoms**, which are elements that we plot on the main plot.
 A geom might be a line graph, a bar graph, or any other graphic element we put on the plot
 3. **Aesthetics** which are elements used to modify the plot.
 These are extra commands which can modify the plot or geoms (like saying how thick a line is)

 GGplot uses several different functions which are all technically one command.
-When we do this in R, we can put the command on several lines, but separate each line with a \+ at the end of each line.
+To make it easier to read, many people put the different commands on different lines and separate each line with a \+ (plus sign) at the end of each line.
 When a line ends with a \+, R knows that the command is not complete and that there are more functions to add.
 Note that when we type the commands for ggplot, we end each line with a \+, except for the last line.

 The first thing we are going to do is to build a histogram of each rating.
 We will start with ag.old to create a simple histogram.
+Type the command below.